Roland Ratzenberger: Race and aftermath

 During the seventh lap of the race the following day, Senna's car ran wide at the Tamburello left-hander and struck an unprotected concrete barrier at 233 km/h, resulting in multiple fatal injuries.
 When track officials examined the wreckage of Senna's racing car, they found a furled Austrian flag.
 Senna had planned to raise it after the race, in honour of Ratzenberger.
 The race was won by Michael Schumacher, with Nicola Larini and Mika Häkkinen in second and third positions respectively, while Brabham retired after 27 laps.
 Out of respect for Ratzenberger and Senna, no champagne was sprayed at the podium ceremony.

 The death of Senna, a three-time world champion, mostly overshadowed Ratzenberger's: while all active Formula One drivers attended Senna's funeral, only five (Brabham, Herbert, Heinz-Harald Frentzen, and Ratzenberger's compatriots Karl Wendlinger and Gerhard Berger) attended Ratzenberger's.
 FIA president Max Mosley was also in attendance, noting in an interview ten years later:

 Ratzenberger was buried in Maxglan, in Salzburg.

+At the next race in the F1 calendar, Monaco, the first two grid positions were left empty and painted with Austrian and Brazilian flags, to honor Ratzenberger and Senna, respectively.
 Due to drive later that year in the Le Mans 24 Hours for Toyota, Ratzenberger's name was left on the car as a tribute, with his friend Eddie Irvine taking his place at the wheel.